didactek/ftdi-synchronous-serial/ftdi-probe/README.md

 # FTDI-Probe

+*Important:* This is documentation that supports the extensions in FtdiConfiguration.swift.
+Nothing in this directory is needed to build or use the FTDI library.

 Catalog USB control transfer operations performed by FTDI's D2XX library to change the operation of the FT232H serial controller.